hvillasin/twitter/README.md

-# Project 3 - Twitter
+# Twitter - Part I

-Twitter is a basic twitter app to read your tweets.
+This is a basic twitter app to read your tweets.

 Time spent: 4 hours spent in total